What’s Canada Day? How did it start? Why do we celebrate? What should you do? The Rocca Sisters have you covered!

 Why we are proud to be Canadian

-Embracing the opportunity this free life gave him, our father started in the development side of business which launched our family into real estate in the early 1950’s, making a lasting imprint on Atlantic Maritime provinces that is still felt today.
+Embracing the opportunity this free life gave him, our father started in the development side of the business which launched our family into real estate in the early 1950s, making a lasting imprint on Atlantic Maritime provinces that is still felt today.
 He is remembered by his community at Park Vonio, Italy.

-Our family has enjoyed over a quarter of a century growth in construction and real estate development.
+Our family has enjoyed over a quarter of a century of growth in construction and real estate development.
 This has instilled in us the value of hard work and the importance of a hands-on business approach.
 We pride ourselves in being aligned with Royal LePage a strongly recognized Canadian brand.
 Our Rocca Sisters Team is rich in diversity with backgrounds from all over the world.
 We are thankful for the opportunity Canada has given us all and continues to give us, and we are proud to be Canadian, where the opportunities are endless and the cultural diversity is empowering.

 Things to do

 Hamilton has a whole host of activities celebrating Canada!
 If military history is your thing, there is a free musical celebration at Dundurn Park at 5:00pm, featuring the Regimental Band of the Royal Hamilton Light Infantry Band and the Argyll and Sutherland Highlanders Pipes and Drums.
 You can also visit the military museum H.M.C.S.
-Haida, Canada’s most decorated warship,which hosts a noon gun firing, followed by refreshments.
+Haida, Canada’s most decorated warship, which hosts a noon gun firing, followed by refreshments.
 Admission is under $4.00 for adults and under $2.00 for children.

 At Bayfront and Pier 4 Parks you can enjoy a free all-day event featuring live entertainment, food vendors, Family Zone, artisanal craft vendors and an epic fireworks display at 10:00pm.
 Events begin at 12:00pm.

-Canada Day celebrations starting at 6:00pm at Bronte Heritage Waterfront Par, where there will be family activities, music and food trucks.
+Canada Day celebrations starting at 6:00pm at Bronte Heritage Waterfront Park, where there will be family activities, music and food trucks.
 Fireworks begin at 10:00pm.
 The Town of Oakville will be providing a pay-one-way Oakville Transit shuttle to and from Bronte GO station to Oakville’s Canada Day celebration at Bronte Heritage Waterfront Park.

-This Canada Day we hope that you will reflect on what makes you proud to be Canadian and we wish you, your family and your friends great memories and a safe holiday.
+This Canada Day we hope that you will reflect on what makes you proud to be Canadian and we wish you, your family and your friends great memories and a safe holiday!